 Although unfinished, the temple was used for worship.
+Since there are no carvings of Shiva, it's assumed Prasat Ban Phluang was dedicated to Vishnu.
 Over 4,000 pottery fragments, which would have equaled at least 270 completed vases but probably about 400 (the most pottery found at any Khmer temple in Thailand) were unearthed directly in front of the entrance, so they were likely used in some ceremony, perhaps for making offerings.
 There was a variety of colors and styles and some Khmer-made urns were glazed in two colors, which was a very rare style for the Khmer and only done during the late 11th century, the time when this temple was built.
 Most of the pottery matches others found at the kilns near Ban Kruat, which are about 35km away as the bird flies, so it was probably made there.
 All the pottery was Khmer except for nine Chinese white ware vases.
 One of the old Khmer pots that is only partially broken is inside the tower now and used by locals for making offerings.

 The temple is surrounded on all four sides by a moat that is narrow on the sides and back but wide in the front, where an earthen causeway allows access.
 One hundred meters in front of the temple is a large baray (reservoir) that is about 350m x 350m now, but in the Khmer time it was about 350m x 970m.
 The town here at the time of the temple was almost as large as the original baray and is assumed to have been a somewhat important town, not just a little village like there is here now.